Avik47/Calculator/README.md

 # Calculator-v-1.01
-My 1st app made in kotlin
+My 1st app made in kotlin.
-initial app.
 New changes to come soon